samifaith/bookit/README.md

 ![Image of BookIt!](signup.png)
 ![Image of BookIt!](interests.png)
 ![Image of BookIt!](profile.png)

+** Below dashboard to include panel with up-to-date info about your current reads**
 ![Image of BookIt!](dashboard.png)
-Dashboard to include panel with up-to-date info about your current reads

 **Pages in Order:**
 1. index.html